Super Trouper (song): Lyrics

 The first verse contains the line, "I was sick and tired of everything when I called you last night from Glasgow", with the video showing lead vocalist Anni-Frid Lyngstad singing this line.
 In February 2020, saxophonist Ulf Andersson, who toured with ABBA in the late 1970s, revealed that name-checking Glasgow was a coded love note from Björn Ulvaeus to then-wife Agnetha Faltskog.
 "It was a personal thing between Bjorn and Agnetha," he told the Scottish Mail on Sunday.
 "Björn was in Glasgow for some ABBA promotion.
 It was around the time they were about to separate.
 He wrote the lyrics and Agnetha sings it, but really it was meant to be from him."

-However, in 2014 lyricist Björn Ulvaeus wrote about the creation of the song for The Singles box set, hinting it was inspired by his new fiancé Lena Källersjö: "weaving a story around that title was no problem for a man, who had fallen in love again."
+However, in 2014 lyricist Björn Ulvaeus wrote about the creation of the song for The Singles box set, hinting it was inspired by his then-fiancé Lena Källersjö: "weaving a story around that title was no problem for a man, who had fallen in love again."

-Reception
+Critical reception

+Mark Cooper for Record Mirror disparagingly described "Super Trouper" as "pre-adolescent music for toy tin soldiers with white teeth to kiss to."
+Beverly Hillier, in Smash Hits's review for the album, named "Super Trouper" as one of the two best songs, but that it's "nothing in the league of some of their earlier classics."
+Record World said that the song "deals with onstage loneliness" and that "engaging vocal interaction bounces resoundingly."

+Commercial reception

-"Super Trouper" is an upbeat pop rock, disco 1980s track.
-It continued ABBA's run of chart success, particularly in Europe.
-It became ABBA's ninth (and final) No. 1 in the United Kingdom.
+"Super Trouper" continued ABBA's run of chart success, particularly in Europe.

+United Kingdom

+In the United Kingdom, "Super Trouper" debuted at number 13 on the UK singles chart the week of 15 November 1980, and reached the top spot two weeks later.
+It stayed at the number one spot for three consecutive weeks, becoming ABBA's ninth and final number one hit in the United Kingdom.
 This distinction placed ABBA fourth for the most UK chart-toppers in history (behind The Beatles, Elvis Presley and Cliff Richard); a position the group would keep for almost 20 years until Madonna scored her tenth UK No. 1 with "Music" in August 2000.
-"Super Trouper" also topped the charts in Belgium, West Germany, Ireland and the Netherlands, and was a top 10 hit in Austria, Finland, France, Norway, Spain and Switzerland.
-In their native Sweden however it failed to reach the top 10, stalling at number 11.

-Outside of Europe, "Super Trouper" was a more modest hit.
-For example, in the United States, where ABBA never attained quite the popularity experienced elsewhere, the single reached No. 45.
-However, combined with "Lay All Your Love on Me" and "On and On and On", it topped the US Hot Dance Club Play chart in May 1981.
-The song reached the lower regions of the charts in countries such as Australia and Japan, but in Mexico it reached No. 3.

-The track was the fourth biggest selling single in the UK for 1980 and sold 709,000 copies in United Kingdom in 1980 alone.
-As of September 2021, it is the group's second biggest song in the country with 982,000 pure sales and 40 million streams.

-Record World said that the song "deals with onstage loneliness" and that "engaging vocal interaction bounces resoundingly."
+"Super Trouper" was the overall fourth best selling single of 1980 in the United Kingdom, selling 709,000 copies alone.
+In addition to those physical sales, the single’s digital sales and streaming equivalent has achieved 600,000 units certified by the British Phonographic Industry (Platinum).
+Combined, total United Kingdom sales therefore exceed 1.3 million units.